masogit/am-browser-doc/docs/sizing/rule_of_thumb.md

 # Rules of thumb
 (All the web related application servers in this section, if not mentioned, are of 64-bit.)
 ### Asset Manager Browser
-Asset Manager Browser is built on a embeded NodeJS server, which provides much higher effiency than any other coponents in Asset Manager.
+Asset Manager Browser is built on a embeded NodeJS server, which is more efficient than the conventional Asset Manager components.

 A standard Asset Manager Browser with 250 ~ 500 concurrent users requires approximately 2GB of RAM.
 For CPU utilization, Asset Manager Browser concumes about 40% of Rest Server for the same number of concurrent users.
 For example: 250 concurrent users.)
 Therefore, CPU utilization need to be considered if you want to implement Asset Manager Browser on a separate server.